 Maternity Related Reassignment.
-An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth (24th) week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the fetus or child.
-The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the employer will implement this request upon receipt of the medical certificate.
+An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the foetus or child.
+The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the Employer will implement this request upon receipt of the medical certificate.

 Appears in 3 contracts

-Samples: Collective Agreement, Collective Agreement, Collective Agreement
+Sources: Collective Bargaining Agreement, Collective Bargaining Agreement, Collective Agreement

 Maternity Related Reassignment.
-An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth (24th) week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the fetus foetus or child.
-The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the employer Employer will implement this request upon receipt of the medical certificate.
+An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth (24th) week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the foetus fetus or child.
+The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the Employer employer will implement this request upon receipt of the medical certificate.

 Appears in 3 contracts

 Maternity Related Reassignment.
-An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth (24th) week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the fetus or child.
-The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the employer Employer will implement this request upon receipt of the medical certificate.
+An employee who is pregnant or nursing may, during the period from the beginning of pregnancy to the end of the twenty-fourth week following the birth, request the Employer to modify her job functions or reassign her to another job if, by reason of the pregnancy or nursing, continuing any of her current functions may pose a risk to her health or that of the foetus fetus or child.
+The employee’s request must be accompanied or followed as soon as possible by a medical certificate indicating the expected duration of the potential risk and the activities or conditions to avoid in order to eliminate the risk, and the Employer will implement this request upon receipt of the medical certificate.

 Appears in 2 contracts